-Array Operations Site (AOS)

-At the AOS at 5000 m asl, 66 high-precision antennas will be situated in a vast area of 18.5 kilometers in diameter.
+Array Operations Site (AOS) At the AOS at 5000 m asl, 66 high-precision antennas are situated in a vast area of 16 kilometers in diameter.
 Correlators to synthesize the signals received by the antennas are installed in the AOS Technical Building.
 It is not allowed to stay the night at the AOS because the amount of oxygen is only about a half of that at sea level.
 The antennas are remotely controlled during observation.
-ALMA started early science operation from September 2011.
-Toward the start of the regular operation from JFY 2012, construction of ALMA is well underway.
+ALMA started early science operation from September 2011 and was formally inaugurated as a fully-fledged observatory in 2013.
+Final antenna carried by the transporter [Credit: ALMA (ESO/NAOJ/NRAO), C. Padilla]

-ALMA antennas at the AOS [Credit:ALMA(ESO/NAOJ/NRAO),J.Guarda(ALMA)]